-Orange Cinnamon Granola Cereal (nut-free)
+Orange Cinnamon Granola Cereal

-My goal for this recipe was to make a “cereal”.
+My goal for this recipe was to make a “cereal.”
 And I accomplished just that!
-This is not like my typical granola that can be carried around as a snack as well, this one is looser and needs to be eaten in a bowl with nut milk or…. by the way of “hand-to-mouth” technique.
+This is not like my typical granola that can be carried around as a snack as well, this one is looser and needs to be eaten in a bowl with nut milk or…. by way of “hand-to-mouth” technique.
 Eating with the hands evokes great emotion.
 It kindles something very warm and gentle and caressing.

-Etiquette, as a matter of fact, is central to most traditions of hand-to-mouth eating; the artfulness and ritual of the practice is part of what people love about it.
+Etiquette, as a matter of fact, is central to most traditions of hand-to-mouth eating; the artfulness and ritual of the practice are part of what people love about it.
 Some cultures eat only with their right hand, or their left hand, there are so many traditions.

 Remembering all the proper eating etiquette’s that come into play when using utensils can be downright exhausting:

 I mean come on… really?!
 The list goes on and on.
-How is one to remember all of that when all you really want to do is devour eat your food!?
-It’s up to you, you can decide if you want to abide by all the rules of using utensils or you can practice the “hand-to-mouth” technique. :)
+How is one to remember all of that when all you want to do is devour eat your food!?
+It’s up to you; you can decide if you want to abide by all the rules of using utensils or you can practice the “hand-to-mouth” technique. :)

 Dry Ingredients: